 Unless your starting capital is in eight digits, you can’t hope to set up effective teams for each and every task that you can think of.
-It is considered ideal that you decide a number of tools which will be useful in surmounting your challenges.
-And, there are no set criteria here.
-Evaluate the overheads (cost, people time and more) as well as the likelihood of the returns in choosing the correct set of tools.
+It is considered ideal that you decide a number of tools that will be useful in surmounting your challenges.
+Moreover, there are no set criteria here.
+Evaluate the overheads (cost, people time, and more) as well as the likelihood of the returns in choosing the correct set of tools.

-After establishing a solid foundation, it’s time to get into actual tactics!
+After establishing a solid foundation, it’s time to get into actual tactics and strategies!
 These will help you drive traffic on your website, turning visitors into leads and finally converting them into paying customers.

 Formulating eCommerce strategy involves listening carefully to what other teammates have to say.
-The team members can give you feedback on the kind of problems they have faced previously and how the process can be improved to make it simple for them.
+Your team members can give you accurate feedback on the kind of problems they have faced previously and how the process can be improved to make it simple for them.

 Team recommendations can boost individual efforts.
 Also, the members who work on building customer relationship can give valuable information and a fresh perspective.